oracle/docker-images/OracleDatabase/SingleInstance/README.md

 	sqlplus sys/<your password>@//localhost:1521/XE as sysdba
 	sqlplus system/<your password>@//localhost:1521/XE

+### Deploying Oracle Database on Kubernetes
+Helm is a package manager which uses a packaging format called charts. [helm-charts](helm-charts/) directory contains all the relevant files needed to deploy Oracle Database on Kubernetes.
+For more information on default configuration, installing/uninstalling the Oracle Database chart on Kubernetes, please refer [helm-charts/oracle-db/README.md](helm-charts/oracle-db/README.md).

 ### Running SQL*Plus in a Docker container
 You may use the same Docker image you used to start the database, to run `sqlplus` to connect to it, for example: